ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

         response: "You're saying it does with iOS developers?"
       },
       {
-        message: "It is what it is.
-Another reality is that native iOS programming languages can't be used outside native iOS software development.",
-        response: "What about Swift on the server?"
+        message: "Not nearly like it used to be.
+I've been so happy to see the community nourish a tool-focused open source community that brings Apple's sense of polish to building their own tools. <a href='https://github.com/krzysztofzablocki/Sourcery'>Sourcery</a>, <a href='https://github.com/realm/jazzy'Jazzy</a>, <a href='https://github.com/JohnSundell/Marathon>Marathon</a>.
+I could go on – and don't forget amazing commercial tools like <a href='https://revealapp.com'>Reveal</a> or <a href='http://injectionforxcode.com'>Inection for Xcode</a>.",
+        response: "It's pretty impressive, what the community has accomplished."
        },
+       { message: "I'm proud of it.
+Let's move on: another reality is that native iOS programming languages can't be used much outside native iOS software development.",
+        response: "But what about Swift on the server?"
+      },
       {
-        message: "Swift on the server is fighting an uphill battle against frameworks with years of momentum behind them.
-It can be fun to build server apps in Swift, but it's such a rough experience compared to the alternatives.
-When iOS developers ask me for advice on building their first server, I steer them away from Swift.
-They're more likely to accomplish their goals and avoid getting discouraged and quitting if they learn Sinatra or Express.",
+        message: "I knew this would come up, eventually 😅 Swift on the server is fighting an uphill battle against frameworks with years of momentum behind them.
+It can be fun to build server apps in Swift, but it's much rougher experience compared to the alternatives.
+You've got to approach it like an adventure; however, sometimes we don't want an adventure, we just want to be productive. iOS developers sometimes ask me for advice on building their first server, and I steer them away from using Swift.
+They are more likely to accomplish their goals and avoid getting discouraged and quitting if they learn Sinatra or Express.",
-        response: "I'm starting to feel depressed about native iOS again..."
+        response: "I guess it all depends, doesn't it?"
       },
       {
-        message: "The iOS community is way smaller.
+        message: "That's right!
+Software development is all about managing trade-offs.
+The iOS community is way smaller.
 That's okay!
-Accepting that fact, and learning to work within our own constraints, only helps us grow. ",
-        response: "Can you say some mean things about JavaScript to cheer me up?"
+There are advantages to being smaller, too.
+Knowing what the trade-offs are will only help us navigate them better.",
+        response: "Okay, so what are the disadvantages of JavaScript development?
+In this comparison to iOS, I mean."
       },
       {
         message: "Yeah, totally.
 Remember Xcode's awesome project templates?
 No such thing exists on JavaScript.
-There is no platform owner, so there is no default <em>anything</em>.
-JavaScript's infinite possibilities lead to possibility paralysis.
+At all.
+There is literally no defined starting place 😱 Since there is no platform owner, there is no default <em>anything</em>.
+JavaScript's infinite possibilities often lead to analysis-paralysis.
 It leads to developers blaming themselves when their tools don't work.
-Constant framework churn leaves the ecosystem littered with codebases with hopelessly outdated dependencies.
+Constant framework churn leaves the industry littered with codebases whose dependencies are hopelessly outdated.
 And let's not forget the heavy influence that corporate open source holds over the entire ecosystem.",
         response: "Wait, what?"
       },
       {
         message: "Facebook makes React, React Native, Jest, Yarn, and loads more.
 Microsoft makes Visual Studio Code and TypeScript.
-Even the beloved npm is backed by venture capital, which is scarier to me than a bloated node_modules directory.
-Any of these companies can make a decision based on their own agenda and cause major problems for the developer community.",
+Even the beloved npm is backed by venture capitalists, who are expecting a return on their investments.
+That's even scarier than bloated node_modules directories, personally.
+Any of these companies can make a decision motivated by their own agenda and cause major problems for the developer community.
+In some ways, it's preferable to have Apple as a single platform owner.
+Let's extend the rent-vs-own metaphor from earlier: JavaScript might be homeowners, but they still pay a mortgage.",
         response: "That sounds awful."
       },
       {
         message: "It is what it is.
 I do corporate open source for Artsy, which is also venture-backed.",
-        response: "Well, Artsy isn't a backbone of the JavaScript ecosystem."
+        response: "Well, Artsy isn't a backbone of the JavaScript ecosystem 😜" },
-      },
       {
-        message: "Earlier, I asked you to keep an open mind.
-That doesn't mean giving up critical thought.",
+        message: "Ha, that's true.
+Earlier, I asked you to keep an open mind.
+That doesn't mean giving up critical thought, though.
+And I do think about this stuff.",
         response: "I think that's a good place to wrap it up."
       },
       {